-NIMH participates in two of the five extramural LRP Programs – Clinical Research LRP and Pediatric Research LRP .
-Prospective applicants are encouraged to contact Dr. Mercedes Rubio (firstname.lastname@example.org) for information about eligibility, technical assistance, and the Institute’s research priorities.
+NIMH participates in three of the five extramural LRP Programs – Clinical Research LRP, Pediatric Research LRP, and Health Disparities LRP.
+Prospective applicants are encouraged to contact Mark Chavez (email@example.com) for information about eligibility, technical assistance, and the Institute’s research priorities.

 Application Cycle Deadlines and Notification

-New and Renewal: September 1 - November 15 each year
+- New and Renewal: September 1 - November 15

-Follow the three Get Started steps on this page to learn about the extramural LRPs, verify your eligibility, and apply to one of the programs.
+- Follow the Application Process Application Process Interactive Roadmap to learn about the extramural LRPs, verify your eligibility, and apply to one of the programs.

-The LRP Application Guide will acquaint you with the content and format of the application so that you can begin preparing to complete it.
-The Resources section of the website provides additional tools and information.
+- The LRP Application Guide will acquaint you with the content and format of the application so that you can begin preparing to complete it.

-Priority score and reviewer comments for loan repayment applications are not provided to applicants (see http://www.lrp.nih.gov/ ).
-If an LRP application is not awarded, the applicant is allowed to submit a new application in a subsequent year.
-Official summary statements are not generated, and thus are not available either to the applicants or the reviewers.
+- Priority score and reviewer comments for loan repayment applications are not provided to applicants If an LRP application is not awarded, the applicant is allowed to submit a new application in a subsequent year.
+Official summary statements are not generated, and thus are not available to the applicants.
 Applicants are not expected to indicate how their application differs from any earlier applications they may have submitted.

-Unsuccessful LRP applicants are encouraged to contact Dr. Mercedes Rubio for feedback.
+- Unsuccessful LRP applicants are encouraged to contact Michele Pearson for any feedback that may be available.

 Tools and Training

-LRP Application Guide – Prepare to complete an LRP application by getting started with this guide.
-The extramural LRP application cycle is open September 1– November 15, and starting your preparations as early as possible can help you avoid being rushed as the deadline approaches.
+- LRP Application Guide – Prepare to complete an LRP application by getting started with this guide.
+The extramural LRP application cycle is open September 1– November 15.
+Starting your preparations as early as possible can help you avoid being rushed as the deadline approaches.

-LRP Repayment Estimator – What can the LRPs do for you financially?
-Use this tool to approximate the student loan repayment benefits you may receive as an LRP participant.
+- LRP Repayment Estimator – What can the LRPs do for you financially?
+Use this tool to approximate the student loan repayment benefits you may receive as a participant.